CodeRabbitHub/safety-gear-vision/README.md

 A production-grade computer vision system for detecting Personal Protective Equipment (PPE) compliance using YOLOv11.

+> **📖 New to this project?** See [QUICKSTART.md](QUICKSTART.md) for the fastest path to get started!

 ## 🎯 Project Overview

-This system detects and classifies people and PPE items using the project's 17 safety-gear classes (see `data/processed/dataset.yaml`):
+This system detects and classifies people and PPE items using 17 safety-gear classes (see `data/processed/dataset.yaml`):

 - `0` : Person
 - `1` : Head